Our History – 61 years old and much, much more!

 As more information about products is sought by the public and is drafted into legislation the simple label stating beer style and brewery name burst its seams.
 To contain all the new facts the designer first came up with the three-piece-suite’, a front label, back label plus neck strap and later for the large, ‘designer’ bottles, the more easily applied, eye-catching, full panorama of the ‘wrap-round’ label.
 The label designer’s art in the evolution of these small adverts assures Labologists of an exciting future.

 This evolution adds another aspect to collecting labels, woven in with the graphics are the collectors own documentation, the brewery heritage, the architectural and technical knowledge and the biographies of individual brewery personal.
 Label collections are not only unique, treasured, mini-art galleries but also superb little, industrial history books.
 They tell the story of the rise of the larger country brewer over the home brewer, there are grave hints of the struggles of the two World-Wars and then the domination of the corporate, mega organisations as post-war take over mania took hold.
 They tell of the near decline from British, individual brewing tastes to a mass-produced, universal blandness and of the ‘bull-dog spirit’ of the still independent brewers to stop the rot together with the emergence of the micro brewery, begin the history almost all over again.

-In its 59th year the Society is healthy and thriving, organising meetings for the barter of labels and social exchange and producing a newsletter, six times a year.
 In addition we organise our annual ‘Label of the Year’ competition to recognise the assistance we receive from breweries and bottling companies, by raising money for nominated UK charities.